Qasimid State: Proclamation and expansion

-Al-Mansur al-Qasim proclaimed the Imamate in September 1597, which was the same year the Ottoman authorities inaugurated al-Bakiriyya Mosque.
+Al-Mansur al-Qasim proclaimed the Imamate in September 1597.
+Although supported by the Ahnumi tribesmen, al-Qasim's first years of struggle were difficult.
+Strong action by the Ottoman forces reduced the imam to despair by 1604.
+Then, however, the emir of the important stronghold Hajjah in the western mountains chose to support al-Qasim.
+From this point the forces of the imamate held the initiative.
 By 1608, Imam al-Mansur had regained control over the highlands and signed a ten-year truce with the Ottomans.
 When al-Mansur al-Qasim died in 1620, his son al-Mu'ayyad Muhammad succeeded him and reconfirmed the truce with the Ottomans.
 In 1627, the Ottomans lost Aden and Lahej.
 'Abdin Pasha was ordered to suppress the rebels but failed and had to retreat to Mokha.

 After al-Mu'ayyad Muhammad expelled the Ottomans from Sana'a in 1628, only Zabid and Mokha remained under Ottoman control.
 He captured Zabid in 1634 and allowed the Ottomans to leave Mokha peacefully.
 The reasons behind his success were the tribes' possession of firearms and the fact that they were unified behind him.

 Mocha was Yemen's busiest port in the 17th and 18th century.

 In 1632, al-Mu'ayyad Muhammad sent an expeditionary force of 1000 men to conquer Mecca.
 The army entered the city in triumph and killed its governor.

 The Ottomans were not ready to lose Mecca, so they sent an army from Lower Egypt to fight the Yemenis.
 Seeing that the Ottoman military was too numerous to overcome, the Yemenis retreated to a valley outside Mecca.
 Ottoman troops attacked the Yemenis by hiding at the wells that supplied them with water.
 This plan succeeded, inflicting 200 casualties, most from thirst.
 The tribesmen eventually surrendered and returned to Yemen.

 By 1636, the Zaydis had driven the Ottomans out of the country completely.

 Al-Mu'ayyad Muhammad died in 1644.
 He was succeeded by Al-Mutawakkil Isma'il, another son of al-Mansur al-Qasim, who conquered Yemen in its entirety, from Asir in the north to Ẓafār in the east.